MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md

 - **Cached data**. [!INCLUDE[pn_Mobile_Express_short](../includes/pn-mobile-express-short.md)] and [!INCLUDE[pn_moca_short](../includes/pn-moca-short.md)] only cache records and lists that you’ve recently accessed in the app.
 To clear cached data, users can either sign out or reconfigure.

 - **Encrypting cached data**.
-By default data are not encrypted but can be encrypted through several mechanisms:
+By default, data are not encrypted but can be encrypted through several mechanisms:

   - You can use Intune's MDM capabilities to enforce device wide encryption.
   - The mobile application also implements and enforces Intune's application policies.
 This allows you to encrypt data at the application level.